-A cataract is the general term given to the clouding or loss of clarity natural lens inside your eye.
+A cataract is the general term given to the clouding or loss of clarity of the natural lens inside your eye.
 A cataract can develop in one or both eyes.
-The can be a result of aging, trauma, or related to certain diseases or medications.
-Once someone develops a cataract that interferes with their vision, and eyeglasses cannot satisfactorily improve the vision, the treatment option is surgical removal.
+This can be a result of aging, trauma, or related to certain diseases or medications.
+Surgery is the only method to correct a cataract once it is affecting your vision.